Bird Removal Toronto

 Columba livia, our common pigeon or rock dove, once inhaled the balmy breezes of his Mediterranean home.
 But sometime around 4500 BC, his suitability for dinner was established and the first breeding populations were cultivated as main course material by the people of the day.

-How do you get them to relocate?
+How do you get pigeons and other nuisance birds like Black Starlings to relocate?
 Pretty tough, once they have established nests in the area.
 Experts suggest removing nests repeatedly when they are new to encourage the birds to seek other living arrangements.
 Otherwise, they are pretty much immune to noise, water, fake owls and all the other inducements to move employed by the desperate.

 Try a falconer, listed under Falcon Associations in the telephone book or on the internet.
 Many species of raptors like the Cooper Hawk and Peregrine Falcon enjoy the birds and a hawk enthusiast may be willing to let his birds have at it, so long as the pigeons are not located in a high traffic area that could endanger the hawks.
 Since these birds are not protected under law, this is probably the best solution, given the bird’s legendary homing ability.

 Do pigeons carry disease?
-Alas, grey haired lady feeding the doves, indeed they do.
+Alas, grey-haired lady feeding the doves, indeed they do.
 Psittacosis, known as Parrot Fever, and Histoplasmosis are just two of many serious ailments carried by the birds.
 Great care should be taken around pigeon droppings.
-They harbor fungal pathogens for fatal respiratory diseases.
+They harbour fungal pathogens for fatal respiratory diseases.
 Keep parakeets and parrots away from them too.

 Are they good for anything?
 Well, yes.
-Along with the non-descript grey birds flocking in the park, one may see exotically colored specimens.
+Along with the nondescript grey birds flocking in the park, one may see exotically coloured specimens.
 Some of these birds are bred by enthusiasts who enjoy racing them for sport.

 Pigeons have been used to carry military intelligence since the days of Genghis Khan.
 News of the victory over Napoleon at Waterloo was carried by military homing pigeons and they were used by the United States military as late as World War II.
 Many of the pigeon handlers hailed from Brooklyn where the sport of pigeon racing was big.
 Although by the First World War, radio was well-established, radio signals could be intercepted or jammed, while nothing except death or capture could stop a determined bird.
 Alas, the Germans eventually deployed falcons and the jig was up.